 State legislatures and voters have made sweeping changes over the past two decades in laws defining whether marriage is limited to relationships between a man and a woman or is extended to same-sex couples.
-Thirty-three states currently define marriage as a relationship between a man and a woman and prohibit same-sex marriages, while sixteen states and the District of Columbia allow same-sex marriage.
+Thirty-three states currently define marriage as a relationship between a man and a woman and prohibit same-sex marriages, while seventeen states and the District of Columbia allow same-sex marriage.
 These contrasting state laws concerning same-sex marriage reflect sharp divergence in the views toward marriage and same-sex marriage across the country.

 State Defense of Marriage Acts and Same-Sex Marriage Laws

 Quick facts on key provisions

 State law and/or constitutional provision limits marriage to relationships between a man and a woman (29 states with constitutional provisions and a further six states with statutory provisions):

 Constitutional provisions: Alabama, Alaska, Arizona, Arkansas, Colorado, Florida, Georgia, Idaho, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, North Carolina, North Dakota, Ohio, Oklahoma***, Oregon, South Carolina, South Dakota, Tennessee, Texas***, Utah***, Virginia***, Wisconsin.

 *** Utah's provision was ruled unconstitutional by a federal judge in December 2013.
 In January 2014, a federal judge ruled Oklahoma's ban also to be unconstitutional.
 In February 2014, federal judges in Virginia and Texas ruled their ban unconstitutional.
 All four cases are pending appeal.

 Statutory provisions: Indiana, Pennsylvania, West Virginia and Wyoming.